Schema-Based Validation with Zod

 username: z.string().min(3).superRefine(async (val, ctx) => {

-const isAvailable = await checkUsernameAvailability(val);
+const isAvailable = await checkUsernameAvailability(val, signal);

 if (!isAvailable) {